Lac-Mégantic: Looking toward an innovative future

 A reaffirmed vision

-- The town’s 2020–2025 strategic plan, with its focus on making Lac-Mégantic an eco-friendly technological showcase and its newly formed CITÉ (Commission de l’innovation et de la transition écologique), has taken concrete form with the microgrid.
+- The town’s 2020–2025 strategic plan, with its focus on making Lac-Mégantic an eco-friendly technological showcase and its newly formed CITÉ (Commission for innovation and ecological transition), has taken shape with the microgrid.

 GHG emisssions by generating option

 The energy industry is undergoing a period of intense change.
 What are the keys to the energy transition?